 Laying Down Silk Tops

-The following instructions are for forming a classic sheet of silk paper from silk tops.
-Begin by laying out the silk fibre on top of the plastic.
+Begin by laying out the silk fibre on top of the plastic if you are making a permanent sheet, or grease proof paper for a temporary sheet for feltmaking.
 Pull off a manageable length from the silk top (say 6-12 inches) and strip it lengthwise as many times as needed to be easily manageable.
 Then use the palm of your hand to hold down the end of the silk top on the tulle and pull out a length of fibre approximately 1/2″ to 1-1/2″ wide by 3″ to 4″ long (see Figure 1).

 The length of fibre laid down at any one time is directly related to length of the individual fibres in the top.
 Continue laying down fibre in this manner – being sure that the fibres are slightly overlapping each time.
 I usually begin in the upper right hand corner of the sheet and work downwards towards me then, on the next row, move back up away from me.
 In subsequent rows it is imperative to place your palm on top of the previous row, so that each new row overlaps approximately 1 1/2″ to 2 1/2″ on top of the previous one.
 You should not be able to see the tulle underneath the silk.
 Continue laying down the silk until it reaches your desired dimension.
 The paper’s thickness is dependent upon the amount of silk you place in any one spot.
 Sampling is the best way to determine the correct thickness for a particular use.

 There are several things to keep in mind to improve your results.
 Firstly, the strength of the sheet of paper is along the length of the fibre (the fibres are more likely to pull away from one another crosswise than lengthwise).
 If you need your paper to be strong in all directions (such as in wearables) lay down three separate thinner layers.
 The middle layer is placed at right angles to the top and bottom layers.